-It’s that time of the year: you’re capping off a successful 2017 and reflecting on everything you’ve accomplished in the past twelve months.
+It’s that time again: You're capping off a successful year and reflecting on everything you've accomplished in the past twelve months.
 But it’s not only a time to look back; it’s a time to look ahead.
 What do you want to accomplish in the coming year, and what’s the best way to go about it?

 “What are OKRs, anyway?”

-OKRs are set at the company, team, and individual level.
+OKRs are set at company, team, and individual levels.
 Here’s a set of OKR examples:

 Company OKR 1:

-Conduct survey to identify 10 most-requested featuresaunch 5 of the top most-requested features by Nov 15
+Conduct a survey to identify the ten most-requested featuresaunch five of the top most-requested features by Nov 15

-Conduct 10 user tests to identify UX issues
+Conduct ten user tests to identify UX issues

 Show at least 50% improvement in satisfaction with UX (via customer survey)